 |Initiative Status||Phase 1 investments completed.
 Phase 2 under evaluation.|

-The Secretariats of Development and Social Integration, Environment and Territorial Development and the Intermunicipal Councils for the Environment of coastal basins of Jalisco signed agreements in 2016 and 2017 with the objective of investing in 34 productive projects for the management and sustainable use of resources by women and young people living in areas of high and very high marginalization.
-The alliance with the social sector also seeks for these supported projects to provide certain inputs for the silvopastoral-agroforestry systems promoted by the agricultural sector.
-In this sense, nurseries were supported by women who produce plants of interest to the community, as well as forage and timber species that can be sold to farmers; support was also given to young people to produce compost.
-This does not exclude other productive activities of women and young people who consider the management and sustainable use of local natural resources.
-As part of this initiative, the Ministry of Environment and Territorial Development will provide technical assistance to the projects of women and young people benefiting from these resources at each of the Intermunicipal Councils for the Environment of coastal basins; which is the area of intervention of the Emission Reduction Initiative proposed by Mexico to the FCPF Carbon Fund.
+The Secretariats of Development and Social Integration, Environment and Territorial Development and the Intermunicipal Environment Boards of coastal basins of Jalisco signed agreements in 2016 and 2017 whose objective was to invest in 34 productive projects for the management and sustainable use of resources of women and young people living in areas of high and very high marginalization.
+The alliance with the social sector also seeks that these supported projects provide certain inputs for the silvopastoral-agroforestry systems promoted by the agricultural sector.
+In this sense, nurseries were supported by women who produce plants of interest to the community, as well as forage and timber species that can be sold to farmers.
+Support for young people was also promoted for the production of compost.
+The foregoing, without excluding other productive activities of women and young people that consider the management and sustainable use of local natural resources.
+As part of this initiative, the Ministry of Environment and Territorial Development will provide technical assistance to the projects of women and young people benefiting from these resources in each of the Inter-municipal Environmental Boards of coastal basins; which is the area of intervention of the Emissions Reduction Initiative proposed by Mexico before the Cooperative Fund for Forest Carbon (FCPF).

 |Partners||Secretariat for Development and Social Integration, Ministry of Environment and Territorial Development and Intermunicipal Boards|

 |Funding Source||Government Funding|